 XXX: Add some new feature (short description not too long) Some more text which is describing the implementation in more detail.
-This is a multi-line text but it could also have: * Bullet points * For different details * If there are points with more than one line it could be feasible to insert empty lines between points refs #the issue it is relating to
+This is a multi-line text but it could also have: * Bullet points * For different details * If there are points with more than one line intend the following lines to make them easier to spot refs #the issue it is relating to

 Where XXX is an indicator which is linking to an issue (e.g. JIRA-007: some text) or just a keyword like FIX, BUG or MAINT (maintenance) when there is no tracked issue for the code change.

 This advice about relevant commit message is not only for Code Reviews, I guess it is a general Best Practice.
 I already felt an urge to verbally slap people at work because of commit messages which were missing important information.
 In comparison to good commit messages where I was really happy when reading them.